emipa606/TabSorting/README.md

 **NOTICE**

-Not sure how much more time I will put on this mod seeing the scope of the [ https://steamcommunity.com/sharedfiles/filedetails/?id=2749945924](Vanilla UI Expanded)
+Not sure how much more time I will put on this mod seeing the scope of the [Vanilla UI Expanded]( https://steamcommunity.com/sharedfiles/filedetails/?id=2749945924)
 I may add compatibility for the autosort but the general Ui of that mod is more refined and worked on by more than one person (that do not have a few houndred mods to support).

 —